 Boards can have components on both sides or on a single side.
-Not all manufacturers provide double-side assembly.
+Not all manufacturers provide double-sided assembly.
 Check with the assembly house whether they support double-side assembly.

-Stencil is a masking material made of a thin steel sheet.
+A stencil is a masking material made of a thin steel sheet.
 This is used for applying solder paste on the board.
 Stencils can be created for individual PCBs or a PCB panel.
 The stencil is created by laser cutting with the information from the solder paste layer.
 Sometimes the assembly house will charge extra for creating stencils and they might even ship it with your PCBs.
-Ask your assembly house whether they charge for or send stencil.
+Ask your assembly house whether they charge for or send stencils.

 Sending to Assembly House

 Sending the files to the assembly house is similar to how we do it for PCB fabrication.
 You can ZIP all the files and send them for review.
 Depending on how you are sourcing the parts, you have to manage the payment and logistics.
 PCBWay has given a list of requirements when sending the parts.
 If there are any issues in the files, most assembly houses will help you to rectify them.
 Assembly houses estimate the assembly cost based on many parameters such as how many components you have, single side or double side, type of PCB, the complexity of soldering, the sensitivity of components, etc. Let’s see how you can send an assembly quote to PCBWay through their web interface.
 First, go to the order quote page.